rossbrancati/UFO/README.md

 UFO_Waveform_Plotting.m: Plots the sagittal plane waveforms of the participant means.
 For example, one plot is knee flexion angle with x participant curves on it.
 Will plot all variables on one figure

 UFO_Waveform_Plotting.R: R script that imports the data from UFO_Ensemble_Waveforms and plots the ensemble averages +/- standard deviation

+PCT_processing_batch_subject_ross_edits: pulls discrete data from trial data and averages together.
+Appends an excel document with 8 sheets.
+First 4 sheets are individual trials and second 4 sheets are the averages of the per-subject discrete variables.
+4 sheets for 4 separate conditions